space-ultra/spaceplusultra/README.md

 # Hi there!
 I'm Tim

 I am the founder of **[space+ultra](https://spaceplusultra.com)**, a Berlin-based consultancy specializing in innovative solutions for urban development, architecture, and data-driven technologies.
-With over **9 years** of experience working with urban data, I focus on creating efficient and sustainable digital tools to solve complex challenges.
+With over **9 years** of experience working with urban data.

-🌟 **My Mission**:  To combine technology and creativity to empower cities and businesses through data-driven solutions.
+🌟 **My Focus**: I am committed to crafting innovative and sustainable digital solutions that address complex challenges with precision and a data-driven mindset.

 ---